robertfausk/behat-panther-extension/README.md

 ## How to contribute?

 Start docker-compose with php version of your choice.
-Currently there are php7.2, php7.3 and php7.4.
+At the moment the following php versions can be used with docker-compose: php7.1, php7.2, php7.3, php7.4 and php8.0.

     docker-compose up php7.2